featurist/hyperdom-semantic-ui/readme.md

 These are some simple wrappers for using Semantic UI with Plastiq.

-For the most part they're not very clever, and by this I mean:

-  * you are still required to generate the HTML (or virtual-DOM) required to make Semantic UI work.
-  * they don't necessarily update Semantic UI with HTML changes, for example, if your virtual-DOM adds a new tab, it won't make it known to Semantic UI.
-  * Events, such as tab selection, aren't bound onto your model, as you might expect in a framework more idiomatic to plastiq.
+For the most part they're very simple - only calling the corresponding JS to setup the components, they still require you to generate the HTML for the presentation.

-Nevertheless, this isn't by design, so if you find something that you wish was a bit more clever, please send a pull request.
+Components are written on an as-needed basis, so if you see one missing, please make a pull request.

 ```bash
 npm install plastiq-semantic-ui